Fake Accounts, Fake Content and Staying One Step Ahead

 “My WiFi is bad.”

-“I look terrible today.”
+“I look terrible.”

 AI Generated Identity Accounts

-One newer risk is AI generated personas.
-These accounts may have:
+One newer risk involves AI generated people.

 Natural sounding captions